mdn/content/files/en-us/web/api/mediatrackconstraints/suppresslocalaudioplayback/index.md

 ## Value

+`true`/`false`, or a [`ConstrainBoolean`](/en-US/docs/Web/API/MediaTrackConstraints#constrainboolean) object.

 If this value is a simple `true` or `false`, the user agent will attempt to obtain media with local audio playback enabled or disabled as specified, if possible, but will not fail if this can't be done.

-If, instead, the value is given as an object with an `exact` field, that field's Boolean value indicates a required setting for the noise suppression feature; if it can't be met, then the request will result in an error.
+If, instead, the value is given as a [`ConstrainBoolean`](/en-US/docs/Web/API/MediaTrackConstraints#constrainboolean) object object with an `ideal` field, that field's Boolean value indicates an ideal setting for the local audio playback suppression feature; if it can't be met, then the request will result in an error.

+`exact` values are not permitted in constraints used in {{domxref("MediaDevices.getDisplayMedia()")}} calls, but they are in constraints used in {{domxref("MediaStreamTrack.applyConstraints()")}} calls.

 ## Examples